|

 in this wind.
 The wind slowly dies out in the evening, it's

+been a long cool day.
 Day 6 the wind is gone, sun is shining.

 We are still worried the will will come back.
 We ignore the